Category • Articles

 The bottom line is that your business needs a solution that’s fit for purpose, affordable and reliable.
 So an office coffee machine supplier should try to understand the needs of your business before they quote you on a price.

-At FreshGround, our coffee rental solutions start at about £30 per week for a basic package.
+At FreshGround, renting a coffee machine can cost about £30 per week for a basic package.
 A more complete package costs around £200 per week.
 But in truth, that doesn’t give a clear comparative cost as it depends on several different factors.

 Lets chat